 Dishbé Dios cocktail by Jeremy Bourgeois of Milky Way Cocktail Bar

 New since this week, every Thursday, we offer the series “Behind The Bar” to make you discover cocktails that you can enjoy in the best cocktail bars in Canada.
 For those who cannot go, we will give you the recipe.
 Want to be informed as soon as you put it online?
 Sign up for our newsletter!
-We start with the Dishbé Dios cocktail by Jeremy Bourgeois of the brand new Milky Way Cocktail Bar, one of the trendiest bars in Montreal.
+We start with the Dishbé Dios cocktail by Jeremy Bourgeois (now in France) when he was at the Milky Way Cocktail Bar, one of the trendiest bars in Montreal.

 Dishbé Dios cocktail: The origin of the cocktail